 Still, if you're happy with the regular apps, TunnelBear's support for up to five simultaneous connections means you'll be able to have most of your devices running at the same time.

 If you do sign up for TunnelBear, keep in mind that there's no money-back guarantee.
-The small print says, "While all amounts paid are non-refundable, certain refund requests for subscriptions may be considered by TunnelBear on a case-by-case basis."
+The small print says: "While all amounts paid are non-refundable, certain refund requests for subscriptions may be considered by TunnelBear on a case-by-case basis."
 Presumably, you might get a refund if you've had really bad service, but it's entirely up to the company to decide.
 Not quite as friendly as the cuddly cartoon bears suggest, then.

 Privacy and logging